ZSL

 River Citizen Science Network and annual Forum for London

-The River Citizen Science Network, chaired by ZSL, is an informal network for practitioners working together to foster greater collaboration between communities, Environment Agency, Thames Water, NGOs and other river catchment stakeholders in Greater London, identify and address thematic and spatial, data and reporting gaps that can be addressed by citizen science.
+The River Citizen Science Network, chaired by ZSL, is an informal network for practitioners working together to foster greater collaboration between communities, including Environment Agency, Thames Water, NGOs and other river catchment stakeholders in Greater London.
+The aim is to identify and address thematic and spatial data, as well as reporting gaps that can be addressed by citizen science.

-If you are already involved in Riverfly monitoring and are looking to record data onto the cartographer map – see this guide or sign into cartographer here.
+If you are already involved in Riverfly monitoring and need to record data onto the Cartographer map – see this guide or sign into Cartographer here.
 To get involved in Riverfly Monitoring, see How to Volunteer.

 Much of Greater London is serviced by two separate drainage systems.
 One collects rainwater and flows directly into our rivers, and the other takes foul wastewater from buildings to sewage treatment works to be cleaned before being released into a river.
 Misconnections between the two drainage systems, often caused by inexpert plumbing, results in pollution pouring directly into our rivers via drains known as outfalls.
 Until recently, there has been no systematic surveying of outfalls in urban rivers to identify pollution and notify the relevant authorities.
 The Outfall Safari Project was developed by ZSL in 2016 in partnership with Thames Water, the Environment Agency (EA), fellow NGO’s and communities in Greater London.
-It is a citizen science method devised to address this evidence gathering and reporting gap.
+It is a citizen science method devised to address the need for gathering evidence and reporting gaps.

 Volunteers attend a training session to learn how to identify outfalls, how to rank the extent of pollution and how to report severely polluting outfalls to Thames Water.
 Volunteers are then allocated a section of the riverbank to survey.
 Volunteers use an app to record the location and condition of the outfalls and once surveys have been completed, staff fill in any inaccessible areas by completing in channel surveys.
 The results of all surveys are then sent to Thames Water, who use the data to identify the sources of pollution from the outfalls and prevent further pollution entering the rivers from misconnections.
 Every year, the Outfall Safari program surveys four rivers within London and has recently expanded to survey urban waterbodies beyond Greater London, within the wider Thames Water operational boundary.
 For information on when we carry out surveys and how to get involved, please see How to Volunteer.

-ZSL are active members of the Regional Misconnections Group and work in partnership with organisations across the region to help tackle this damaging problem for London’s rivers.
+ZSL are an active member of the Regional Misconnections Group and work in partnership with organisations across the region to help tackle this damaging problem for London’s rivers.

 Please make sure your own home is not polluting your local river.
 Find out more.

-To support the spread of the Outfall Safari method and drive improvement in urban water quality across the country, ZSL and The Rivers Trust have created the Outfall Safari guide and package of resources to help environmental NGOs and water companies’ setup their own Outfall Safari projects.
-Read the guide first to understand how the methodology works and use these resources to help with the technical aspects of setting up and running the Outfall Safari:
+To support the spread of the Outfall Safari method and drive improvement in urban water quality across the country, ZSL and The Rivers Trust have created the Outfall Safari guide and a package of resources to help environmental NGOs and water companies setup their own Outfall Safari projects.
+The guide provides an understanding of how the methodology works and the resources help with the technical aspects of setting up and running the Outfall Safari:

 - Volunteer training presentation template, Volunteer handout template and Outfall Safari report template